TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 ## Events Options

 The `events` options configure how events are shared between components.
-When using a single instance of The Things Stack, the `internal` backend is the best option.
+When using a single instance of {{% tts %}}, the `internal` backend is the best option.
 If you need to communicate in a cluster, you can use the `redis` or `cloud` backend.

 - `events.backend`: Backend to use for events (internal, redis, cloud) (default "internal")